handsontable/handsontable/examples/README.md

 #### How to tun tests for arbitrary code example

-Each code example has its own test suites which you can run in two ways:
+Each code example has its own test suites which you can run using a development server:

-1. Using development server:
- a.
-Run the `npm run start` command.
+1. Run the `npm run start` command.
- b.
-After the app is launched on a server, run the `npm run jasmine` command which will launch tests specified to this code example.
+2. After the app is launched on a server, run the `npm run jasmine` command which will launch tests specified to this code example.
-2. Running server on the production output folder:
- a.
-Run the` npm run test` command which will first build the project then start the `http-server` on the production output folder then launch test specs and finally close the server.

 #### How to run tests for the versioned code examples locally

-1. Code examples **must** exist in the `examples/<version_number>` directory.
+1. Code examples **must** exist in the `examples/<version_number>` directory and be built using the command `npm run examples:build <version_number>`.
-2. `npm run examples:test <version_number>`.
+3. `npm run examples:test <version_number>`.
 This command will run `npm run test` for each code example (to know what the `npm run test` command does check out the section above).